LTUC/amman-dotnet-401d2/Curriculum/Class03/FACILITATOR.md

 # Class 03

 ## Learning Objectives
-* The student will be introduced and implement the FileStream
+* The student will be introduced and implement the FileStream class
 * The student will know how to Create, Read, Update, and Delete file using the FileStream
 * The student will know how to properly open and close a file from an external location